awawa-dev/HyperHDR/README.md

 ## About

-Open source bias lighting implementation with the audio visualization effects and video performance tweaks especially for USB grabbers.
+Open source ambient lighting implementation with the audio visualization effects and video performance tweaks especially for USB grabbers.
 Support for HDR/BT2020 using LUT tables.
 Single and multi-threaded video processing optimization on **Windows**, **macOS** and **Linux x64 & ARM** (Raspberry Pi and others) for SDR/HDR streams captured by USB grabbers.
 Now even Raspberry Pi 3 can handle 1080p60 MJPEG stream.
 Direct support for the devices under Windows 10 using Microsoft Media Foundation and under macOS using AVFoundation.

 ## Download packages & sources